Feature request #3284

 And I don't see why they have two ways of achieving "hard wrap (always break at exactly MAXLENGTH characters)".
 Perhaps when there is "no wrap", they mean to truncate at MAXLENGTH characters, not to "hard wrap".

-#15 Updated by Nathan Woodrow about 6 years ago
+#15 Updated by Nathan Woodrow over 7 years ago

 Alister Hood wrote:

 Just to clarify: are you proposing actually doing it in the expression builder?

 No. The plan is to add another control to the label dialog for wrapping properties e.g. max length, wrap character etc